A. David’s kind heart towards the house of Saul.

 a.
 Ziba: David could only learn that there was a descendant of Saul still living and could only learn where he was through this servant named Ziba.
 This meant that Mephibosheth was in hiding.

 b.
 The kindness of God: This phrase is key to understanding David’s motivation in this chapter.
-David wanted to show someone else the same kindness God showed to him.
+David wanted to show someone else the same kindness God had shown to him.

 i.
 We should remember why Mephibosheth’s nurse gathered the boy and fled in haste at the news of Saul and Jonathan’s death.
 She rightly feared that the leader of a new royal dynasty would execute every potential heir of the former dynasty (2 Samuel 4:4).

 d.
 A son of Jonathan: This means that according to the prior dynasty of Saul, Mephibosheth had the right to the throne.
 He was a son of the first-born son of the king, and other potential heirs were dead.
-In a political sense David could see Mephibosheth as a rival or a threat.
+In a political sense, David could have seen Mephibosheth as a rival or a threat.

 i.
 Later in 2 Samuel 16:5-8 we see a man named Shimei who was a partisan for the house of Saul against David.
 There were at least a few in Israel who felt that the house of Saul should still reign over the nation and that David shouldn’t be king.
 Mephibosheth might draw upon these partisans and develop a rival following.